 Providers - lose 100 of their durability each day.

-When any entity durability is reach 0 or less, it is broken and should be remove from system.
+When any entity durability is reach less than 0, it is broken and should be remove from system.
 Here is difference between providers and harvesters.
 Providers can be repaired, but harvesters CAN NOT be repaired.

 Commands